OpenTermsArchive/contrib-versions/Wordpress/Terms of Service.md

 Please note that some of these third party services (like TaxJar if you use Store) may be enabled by default, but you may disable them before your store is set up.
 If you do not want to use these third party services, please disable them.

-**More on WooCommerce Payments Specifically.** WooCommerce Payments is integrated with Stripe, a third party that provides payment processing and related functions for your site.
-If you use WooCommerce Payments, you are entering into an agreement with Stripe subject to Stripe’s Connected Account Agreement, Stripe’s Services Agreement, and any other terms and policies incorporated by reference in those agreements (collectively, the “Stripe Agreement”).
-The Stripe Agreement is separate from these Terms.
-We are not a party to the Stripe Agreement and will not be liable or responsible for the services provided by Stripe.
-If Stripe discontinues providing these services through WooCommerce Payments, you authorize Stripe to share your payment method information with an alternative third-party payment processor that is or will be integrated into WooCommerce Payments.
+**More on WooCommerce Payments Specifically.** As part of WooCommerce Payments, we may use certain third parties to fulfill our obligations to you, including integrating with payment processing third parties.
+You may be subject to terms and conditions with those third parties and agree to comply with those terms and conditions.
+In particular, you may not use WooCommerce Payments to enable any person (including you) to benefit from restricted businesses or activities.
+If we use another third party to fulfill these services, you authorize us to share your payment method information with an alternative third-party payment processor that is or will be integrated into WooCommerce Payments.

-You agree to comply with the Stripe Agreement.
-In particular, you may not use the WooCommerce Payments to enable any person (including you) to benefit from any activities Stripe has identified as a restricted business or activity.

 We may refuse, condition, or suspend any transaction or account (including your use of WooCommerce Payments) if we believe you have violated these Terms or if we believe your activities or transactions expose you, us, or others to unacceptable risks, as determined by us in our sole discretion.

-You authorize us to share data relating to WooCommerce Payments with Stripe for their use in accordance with Stripe’s privacy policy.
+You authorize us to share data relating to WooCommerce Payments with the applicable payment processing third party for their use in accordance with their privacy policy.
 Please refer to our privacy policy for details on how we otherwise collect, use, and disclose data made available to us as part of WooCommerce Payments.

 **Fees.** In some cases, you pay us fees relating to the Ecommerce Services you use.
 For example, for Recurring Payments, you pay us a percentage (which depends on your plan) of the revenue your website generates through Recurring Payments. you authorize Stripe to direct payment of that percentage to us.
 As another example, if you use WooCommerce Payments, there are transaction fees and dispute fees.
 Please note that we have no obligation to reimburse or refund these revenue-based fees when you issue refunds to your subscribers or customers.